divyanshu-rawat/getting-started-eslintrc/README.md

 # getting-started-eslintrc
-A project that makes use of eslint, prettify, husky, prop-Types(WIP!)
+A project that makes use of

+* eslint
+* prettify
+* husky
+* prop-Types